 But like the DeLorean climbing to the crucial 88 miles per hour, the writers ultimately succeed in building the show's momentum and narrative heft.
 Once Marty meets his teenaged parents, Lorraine and George, in 1955 and catches Lorraine's eye before George can, he has to course-correct — and gets to know his parents better in the process.
 Back to the Future is really a story about how the young can shape older generations' futures, after all, not just the other way around.

-"My Myopia," a song sung by the hapless George McFly as he secretly watches his future wife from a tree, which shows Marty his dad's spinelessness began in adolescence.
+"My Myopia," a song sung by the hapless George as he secretly watches his future wife from a tree, shows Marty his dad's spinelessness began in adolescence.
 Later, they share a duet, "Put Your Mind to It," in which Marty teaches George how to be a more confident man.
 The energetic Casey Likes as Marty and Hugh Coles, a rubber-limbed physical comedy master reprising his role from London, as George bring these scenes close to perfect.
 As Lorraine, Liana Hunt channels a Grease-era Olivia Newtown John in dulcet (if incestuous) songs like "Pretty Baby."